semihtilbec/Libft.h/README.md

 make fclean   # removes object files and libft.a make re       # fclean + all
 ```

-To use the library in another project, include the header and link against
-the archive:

 ```sh
 cc your_file.c -I/path/to/Libft.h -L/path/to/Libft.h -lft -o your_program